We’ve been very busy over the past 55 years but here are some of the highlights…

 A very generous benefactor donates the Tall Ships Cat, a 62ft Catamaran, to the Trust.
 This enables the Trust to reduce its lower age limit to 12 years old and offer more opportunities for disabled young people and adults to come sailing.

 The aims of the charity remain the same today as they always have – to enable the personal development of young people through the crewing of ocean-going vessels.
-The Trust’s fleet, Stavros S Niarchos, the Challenger Fleet and the Tall Ships Cat sail all year round and there is a broad choice of voyages available to anyone aged 12-80.
+The Trust’s fleet, Stavros S Niarchos, the Challenger Fleet, the Tall Ships Cat and the Tall Ships Ketch sail all year round and there is a broad choice of voyages available to anyone aged 12-80.
 From day sails to long weekends and two week voyages, there’s something for everyone.